-This maitake mushroom soup recipe is inspired by Thailand’s famous tom kha gai soup.
+This maitake mushroom recipe is inspired by Thailand’s famous tom kha gai soup.
 Savory, slightly sweet, and incredibly delicious, it also features lemongrass, limes, and coconut milk.

 One of my favorite cuisines growing up was Thai.
 The flavorful ingredients in Thai food might as well have been from another planet compared to the relatively bland ingredients used in local fare.